hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 You must specify the username during the installation process.

-Additionally, you can specify an email address of a user that should receive admministrator mail from xxQS_NAMExx.
+Additionally, you can specify an email address of a user that should receive administrator mail from xxQS_NAMExx.

 ### What is the name of the cell for this installation?